leegao/float-hacks/READOTHER.md

     #include <floathacks/hacks.h>
     using namespace floathacks; // Comment this out if you don't want your top-level namespace to be polluted

+### For Contributors

+This document is compiled from `READOTHER.md` by `readme2tex`.
+Make sure that you `pip install readme2tex`.
+You can run `./texify.sh` to recompile this document after any changes to `READOTHER.md`.

 #### Pow

 To generate an estimation for $x^c$, where $c$ is any floating point number, you can run